Nepmia/N4-Framework/README.md

 # N4-Framework

  N4 Front-End Developpement Framework is a personnal developpement tool made to build simple websites.

- It uses features suchs as:

- * Components (standalone module needs to be released when ready)
- * InstantNav (standalone module needs to be released when ready)
- * ScrollFX (documentation and standalone version: https://github.com/Nepmia/N4-ScrollFX)

- But no more actually, I will add some stuff time-by-time.
+It uses a dynamic template + component system using Jinja.
+It is similar to Flask but in a static version.

+ When we talk about templates in N4, we talk about pages, each template is a page made of components or basic html css js code.
+A component is basically a modular element you will create, for example a buton with ajustable color, text and anything you can think of.

+ It also has integrated modules that are used per default such as :

+ * InstantNav - Navigation module using AJAX with a custom url handling allowing to navigate trough a site without any reloads.
+ * ScrollFX - Simple jQuery plugin to retract / expand / lock the navbar, it is linked to InstantNav.
+Documentation and standalone version available here :  https://github.com/Nepmia/N4-ScrollFX
+ * TemplateRegistrator - A simple module needed to make InstantNav to work, it will analyse your template folder and register your templates names and their tiltes in a js const.

+(as the project is WIP, I will list features and modules when they are created)

  ## Components

- The component system is inspired from Angular, allowing the creation of components to be deployed easely, for example a buton that can be deployed with custom text, links and attributes just within a line in an html file.

- It is not as powerful as Angular's one obviously, it's made to be simple and usable for small projects instead of production one because it renders and build the page directly when the client connect on it, it can be used for production but very very very discouraged, because it's easely breakable and uses the client's performances to build the page.
+As said before,  a modular element.
+It can be anything you think off, butons, containers, articles, products...
+Anything, really.

+ It is similar to Angular's component system, but it's made to be extremely simple.
+It uses Jinja custom components system so really, it's simple, like a lot.

 ## InstantNav

 A simple, but extremely useful system.
-It allow to bypass and remove the reload between your page, using a template system.
+It allow to bypass and remove the reload between your page.

 Basically having an index, without content, only your head, styles and scripts.
 InstantNav animate a page switch, making it very intuitive and dynamic, it uses a normal url system and works with history butons.